number571/aasm/README.md

 # AASM - Abstract Assembler.
+> Use one assembly system calls for different OS's.

-> AASM use dialect FASM and translated into the FASM.
+#### AASM use dialect FASM and translated into the FASM.

 ### Arguments:
 1. [-i, --input] = input assembly file